The advice here is for parents of a child with a food allergy. Most of it is also relevant if you're an adult with a food allergy.

 There's currently no cure for food allergies.
 Many children will grow out of certain ones.

-The most effective way you can prevent symptoms is to remove that food – known as an allergen – from their diet.
+The best way to prevent symptoms is to remove that food, known as an allergen, from their diet.

-Removing eggs or peanuts from a child's diet is not going to have much of an impact on their nutrition.
-Both of these foods are a good source of protein.
-This can be replaced by other sources of protein.
+Removing eggs or peanuts from a child's diet will not have a big impact on their nutrition.
+These are good sources of protein, but they can be replaced by other foods containing protein.

 Milk is a good source of calcium, so a milk allergy can have more of an impact.
-There are many other ways you can get calcium into your child's diet.
+But there are many other ways you can get calcium into your child's diet.
 Many foods and drinks have extra calcium added.

 Reading labels